 It goes without saying that not eating meat is a more compassionate dietary choice.
 Animals raised on factory farms today endure cruelty that most of us can’t even bear to imagine.
-It makes us uncomfortable to discuss or even to think about, yet this is what we put in our mouths and feed to our children – dead animals – animals who have suffered cruelly for the entirety of their short lives at the hands of humans.
+It makes us uncomfortable to discuss or even to think about, yet this is what we put in our mouths and feed to our children.

 Some may say, “What about organic or grass fed beef?”
 I would say, well, if you’re going to eat meat anyway, sure, it’s nicer that the cow or other animal got to spend some time outside and eat some grass, but it was still killed in the end.
-I don’t feel comfortable with that, but it’s up to you.
-I would always encourage everyone to make the more compassionate and healthier choice on the continuum of awareness.
+I always encourage everyone to make the more compassionate and healthier choice on their own continuum of personal choice and consciousness.

 What about cheese and eggs?
 What’s wrong with being vegetarian instead of vegan?